Dr. Marilyn Carlson Aronson

 Tunes ranging from Thomas Moore's "Irish Melodies" poems that were sung by Irish-American cowboys after the Mexican American War (1848), the Civil War (1861-65) and the Indian Wars of the Central and Great Northern Plains to tunes of George F. Root, Stephen Foster, et. al.

 McEntee examines Iraqi Freedom movies in the context of the warrior's homecoming.
 He analyzes the "coming home" narrative and studies warrior trauma, re-adjustment, and repatriation as seen in movies.

 The Famous, the Infamous, and the Dead: Filming Operation Iraqi Freedom

 The presenter discusses the idea of "filming war" through an emerging body of Iraq War movies - mainstream, alternative, and even those shot by warriors themselves, often utilizing "new media" technology.

 Re-Thinking Gender after the Gulf Wars: Literary and Film Representations of the Female Warrior

 This presentation examines the role of the female - as soldier, nurse, citizen - in post-Vietnam combat narratives, both autobiographical and fictional.

 1055 Circle Dr, Brookings, SD 57006-1238

-The South Dakota Railroad Photography of Otto Perry
+South Dakota Railroading Through the Lens of Otto Perry

 Miss "V", The Gypsy Cowbelle